annargrs/annargrs.github.io/_pages/lab.md

 <div class="notice--info">{{ notice-1 | markdownify }}</div>

 **Getting your own funding** (if you have your own idea for a PhD or postdoc that you'd like to pursue with me):
-  - Danish Data Science Academy funding opportunities (have a look at 2023 calls for [PhD](https://ddsa.dk/phdfellowshipprogramme/) and [postdoc](https://ddsa.dk/postdocfellowshipprogramme/) applications)
+  - DARA and DDSA funding opportunities (have a look at prior/current calls for [PhD](https://www.daracademy.dk/fellowship/fellowships-summer-2025) and [postdoc](https://ddsa.dk/postdocfellowshipprogramme/) applications)
-  - [Marie Curie postodcs](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships): next application round is in the fall 2025.
-For EU-based applicants it is possible to obtain funding for a short visit to ITU for developing the application in spring 2025.
+  - [Marie Curie postodcs](https://marie-sklodowska-curie-actions.ec.europa.eu/actions/postdoctoral-fellowships): next application round is in the fall 2026.
+For EU-based applicants it is possible to obtain funding for a short visit to ITU for developing the application in spring 2026.

 If you'd like me to support your funding application, please get in touch and let me know **what are the specific research interests we have in common** (based on the above lab research directions or my past work).